-This article first appeared in the Effective Evangelism column of the Volume 22 / Number 2 issue of the Christian Research Journal.
-The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 22, number 2 (1999).
+For further information or to subscribe to the Christian Research Journal, click here.

 Rastafarianism presents Christians with a challenging evangelistic opportunity.
 The popular Afro-Caribbean religion is centered on devotion to Haile Selassie I, the deceased emperor of Ethiopia.
 Dreadlocks, ganja, reggae music, a rejection of “Babylon society” (political, economic, and cultural imperialism), and the promotion of “I-ness” (black pride) often (stereo)typify Rastafarians.
 What is most typical of Rastafari, however, is an incredible diversity of religious beliefs that crowd under its umbrella.